Introduction for Engineering Strategy.

 It’s more specific: it extends into the details in the mechanics of how engineering actually

-It’s an ongoing activity in a living organization: not just a consultant’s document, needs mechanisms to set policy, enforce it’s usage, etc
+It’s an ongoing activity in a living organization: not just a consultant’s document, needs mechanisms to set policy, enforce its usage, etc

 *Challenge-based strategy* is reasoning forward from your current problems to identify actions that will address those challenges